My protein brownies are still one of my favorite recipes on the blog, but sometimes you just don’t feel like baking.

 If you have a nut allergy and can’t use either of those, something like oat flour should also work.

 How to store this edible brownie batter

-If you find that your edible brownie batter is sticky, you’ll actually see it smooth out after a day or two, so you may even enjoy it more.
+If you find that your is sticky, the texture will actually smooth out as it sits.
+You may like the final product after a day or two.

-I kept my brownie batter in a sealed jar in the fridge- as long as it is covered, it will stay fresh.
+I kept my in a sealed jar in the fridge- as long as it is covered, it will stay fresh.

-When you’re ready to dig in, I suggest topping with some additional chocolate chips and coarse sea salt!
-Both are totally optional, and the edible brownie batter is delicious on its own, but nobody would ever complain about more chocolate!
+When you’re ready to dig in, I suggest topping with some additional chips and coarse sea salt!
+Both are totally optional, and the is delicious on its own, but nobody would ever complain about more !

 - 62g (2 Scoops) Protein Powder (See notes below for options)

 - 50g Granular Sugar Substitute

 - 25g Unsweetened Cocoa Powder